Staff applications for 2024 will open soon!

 Who are the counselors at camp?

 Our counselors come from a range of backgrounds.
 Some are 18, others are 70+.
 They work in a range of professions and some are students.
 We've had religious counselors, though most are not.
-Some grew up in religious homes, others attended CQSM as children and returned to be counselors.
-We attract some really fun, cool, and interesting staff.
+Our staff tend to be diverse in terms of gender, sexuality, ability status, profession, age, etc. We attract some really fun, cool, and interesting staff.

 I can't come to camp, or I don't feel it's a good fit for me.
 How else can I volunteer or contribute to CQSM?